 • Negotiate CAM caps to limit unpredictable operating expense increases

-• Push for a clear early termination clause with a defined penalty rather than open-ended damages
+• Commonly negotiated: a clear early termination clause with a defined penalty rather than open-ended damages

 • Request landlord approval rights be subject to a "not unreasonably withheld" standard